rusticlion/Manastorm/manastorm_codebase_dump.md

 ## Design Notes
 This separates animation driving (in ManaPool) from state finalization (in the token callback).

+## Tickets/4-3-1-ensure-disjoint-keyword-uses-event-system.md
+# Ticket #TLC-3.1: Ensure Disjoint Keyword Uses Event System

+## Goal
+Modify the disjoint keyword to generate a CANCEL_SPELL event instead of setting legacy flags.

+## Description
+The current disjoint keyword implementation bypasses the event system and the new token state machine.
+This needs to be updated to correctly trigger the DISSOLVING state via an event.

+## Tasks

+1. In keywords.lua, replace the execute function for Keywords.disjoint with the event-generating version:
+   - Update the function to generate a CANCEL_SPELL event with returnMana = false
+   - Remove direct token state manipulation
+   - Ensure the event includes all necessary context (spellIndex, caster, etc.)

+2. In wizard.lua, remove the legacy if effect.disjoint then ... end block from the castSpell function:
+   - Identify and remove code blocks that directly handle disjoint effects
+   - Ensure the spellCancellation logic in the event system properly handles the disjoint case

+## Acceptance Criteria
+- Casting a spell with the disjoint keyword generates a CANCEL_SPELL event with returnMana = false
+- The legacy disjoint handling logic is removed from Wizard:castSpell
+- Tokens affected by disjoint correctly transition to DISSOLVING state through the event system
+- The full lifecycle from disjoint keyword → CANCEL_SPELL event → token:requestDestructionAnimation() → DISSOLVING → POOLED works correctly

+## Related Tickets
+- TLC-1: Define Token State Machine & Encapsulated Methods
+- TLC-3: Refactor Token Acquisition & Return Points

+## Tickets/4-3-2-decouple-resetspellslot-from-token-state.md
+# Ticket #TLC-3.2: Decouple Wizard:resetSpellSlot from Token State

+## Goal
+Prevent resetSpellSlot from prematurely altering token states or interfering with state transitions managed by the token itself or the EventRunner.

+## Description
+resetSpellSlot currently sets token states to FREE which conflicts with the state machine's handling, especially for disjoint (which should lead to DISSOLVING -> POOLED).
+It should only reset the slot's properties.

+## Tasks

+1. In wizard.lua, modify resetSpellSlot to remove the loop that sets tokenData.token.state = "FREE":
+   - Identify the current implementation that directly modifies token.state
+   - Remove this direct manipulation while preserving other functionality
+   - Add comments explaining that token state is now managed by the token object itself

+2. Ensure resetSpellSlot still clears the slot.tokens = {} table:
+   - The slot should no longer reference the tokens after cancellation
+   - This is important because the tokens will either return to FREE state or be POOLED
+   - Verify the slot's other properties are correctly reset

+3. Review related methods that might be affected:
+   - Check if freeAllSpells or other methods have similar direct state manipulation
+   - Ensure they are refactored to use token:requestReturnAnimation() or token:requestDestructionAnimation()

+## Acceptance Criteria
+- resetSpellSlot no longer modifies token.state or token.status
+- resetSpellSlot correctly clears the slot's tokens table
+- Disjointed tokens correctly enter the DISSOLVING state via the EventRunner and are eventually pooled
+- Tokens returning to the mana pool correctly enter the RETURNING state and eventually FREE

+## Related Tickets
+- TLC-1: Define Token State Machine & Encapsulated Methods
+- TLC-3: Refactor Token Acquisition & Return Points
+- TLC-3.1: Ensure Disjoint Keyword Uses Event System

 ## Tickets/4-3-refactor-token-acquisition-return-points.md
 # Ticket #TLC-3: Refactor Token Acquisition & Return Points